holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/00_scratch_variables/lesson_plan.md

         - See `AddVariables` in https://scratch.mit.edu/projects/945191863/editor/
             - See `variables_1_example.sb3` if link is down
     - Stress that it's important to come up with a good variable name
-- Create a tempo increaser to play snare drum
+- Show a tempo increaser that play snare drum faster and faster
-    - Set outside loop
-        - Set ~10
-    - Change inside loop
-        - Change ~5
     - Ask them what they think will happen
         - See `TempoChange` in https://scratch.mit.edu/projects/945191863/editor/
             - See `variables_1_example.sb3` if link is down
+    - Why `set` outside loop?
+    - Why `change` inside loop?
+    - Make some changes and ask what they think will happen
 - Review variables
     - Set
     - Change
     - Store
-- Hand out `variables_1_worksheet.docx`
+- Direct to worksheet in Schoology
     - Give 3m to read through it then summarize as class
     - Stress importance of headphones
     - Go!